ShengPengYu/MCLPMDA/README.md

   2.1.
 You should completely download the whole project to your personal computer.

   2.2.
-You should ensure your personal computer have installed MATLAB environment.
+You should ensure your personal computer has installed MATLAB environment.

   2.3.
 You should import MCLPMDA project to MATLAB workspace.